History of Rudolph Matas Library

 History of the Tulane University School of Public Heath & Tropical Medicine

-Historical information on the Tulane School of Public Health is available in the book, The Tulane University Medical Center: one hundred and fifty years of medical education edited by John Duffy (LSU Press: 1984).
-A timeline and more historical information of Tulane SPHTM is available via School History on the Tulane University School of Public Health Website.
+Historical information on the Tulane School of Public Health is available in the book: The Tulane University Medical Center: one hundred and fifty years of medical education (catalog link), edited by John Duffy (LSU Press: 1984).
+A timeline and more historical information of Tulane SPHTM is available here.

 Tulane and Charity Hospital

 Douglas R. Lincoln created a website detailing the History of Tulane University School of Medicine's Involvement with Charity Hospital when he was a 4th year Medical Student at Tulane University School of Medicine in April 2007 as a project for a History of Medicine Elective.
 The website was a service project for the Rudolph Matas Library of the Health Sciences.
 Dr. Elma Ledoux was the Faculty Advisor.

 The Charity Hospital Reports (1842-1966) were digitized via a National Library of Medicine award and are now available in the Tulane University Digital Library.
 The proposal, entitled "Early Medical Journalism of Louisiana, A pilot project for the preservation and sharing of Nineteenth Century Medical Publications of Louisiana," ran from August 2010 to June 2011 under National Library of Medicine (NLM) Prime Contract No. N01-LM-6-3505; HHSN276200663505C.
 114 hospital reports are now online, open to the public and full-text searchable.